 - You have a provisional rather than a full licence.

 - You have a full licence, but wish to plead not guilty to the offence that led to the demerit point suspension.

 - You were given an on-the-spot suspension by police for excessive speeding, or a mid to high-range drink driving offence.

-- You want to plead guilty to the offence that led to the demerit point suspension, and ask for a Section 10 order from the magistrate.
+- You want to plead guilty to the offence that led to the demerit point suspension, and ask for a section 10 dismissal or conditional release order from the magistrate.

 There is a time limit on appeals against driving licence suspension.